 Vaping is the “new smoking” that some say is a healthier alternative.
-But, while it may seem like it’s less harmful than tobacco smoke, the truth is that it has many consequences for your smile and overall health.
+But, while it may seem like it’s less harmful than tobacco, the truth is that it can lead to many consequences for your smile and overall health.
 In fact, it can put you at much greater risk for problems like cavities that require major work from a dentist in Waverly to repair.
-Keep reading below to learn about the impact of vaping and get valuable tips for how to quit and keep your smile in great shape at the same time.
+Learn more below about the impact of vaping and get valuable tips for quitting and maintaining your oral health.

 How Can Vaping Put Your Smile At Risk?